PedroTrujilloV/WorkoutList/README.md

 ![pic1](ScreenShot1.png)
 ![pic1](ScreenShot2.png)

-This app that displays a list of workout exercises in a beautiful double collum collection view in portratit mode.
-When tapping in any exercise collection cell, the app will display a description view of this contained more detailed information about this, image with higher resolution (if availabe), complete description text, category and equipment.
+This app displays a list of workout exercises in a beautiful double collum collection view in portrait mode.
+When tapping in any exercise collection cell, the app will display a description view, which contains more detailed information about this, image with higher resolution (if available), complete description text, category, and equipment.

-### Technologies and APIsused:
+### Technologies and APIs used:

 ·     MVVM
 ·     UICollectionView
 ·     UICollectionViewCell
 ·     UIViewController
 ·     UICollectionViewFlowLayout
 ·     URLSession
 ·     RESTful JSON API
 ·     Image caching
 ·     Pagination
 ·     Generics
 ·     Delegation
 ·     Callbacks
 ·     Dark mode dynamic colors
 ·     Unit Testing
 ·     etc.

 ### Instructions for running the app:
 Necessary to have Xcode installed before.
-Download the repository, once downloaded open the xcodeproj file and run it.
-If the build fase fails, make sure you have a simulator selected, or a real device ( iPhone or iPad ) connected, also make sure you have configured the team and the bundle identifier.
+Download the repository, once downloaded open the xcodeproj file, and run it.
+If the build phase fails, make sure you have a simulator selected, or a real device ( iPhone or iPad ) connected, also make sure you have configured the team and the bundle identifier.

-### Peding or nice to have:
+### Pending or nice to have:

 ·     More unit testing
 ·     UI testing
 ·     Packages for common components
 ·     Test and improve the image caching